kjtakke/GO-Language/BUILD_README.md

 - `--build`: Build all target binaries to the `./bin/` directory.
 - `--which`: Display the appropriate binary for the current host.
 - `--run`: Detect and execute the matching binary.
+- `--test`: Run all Go tests recursively with verbose output.
 - `--help` or `-h`: Show the help message.

 You can use these options in any combination.
 If no arguments are provided, the script will show the help message by default.